Thank you, Scott Channel, and thanks to all of you for being with us.

 I think that's what's happening, but we'll have to see.

-Uh I gotta I gotta hope so.
+I got to hope so.

 And I'm telling everybody to assume that their vote will determine the outcome.

-And then the Commonwealth of Pennsylvania, that means voting for Dave McCormick for the U.S. Senate, that means vote for your Republican congressman or woman, that means vote for Donald Trump for president.
+And then the Commonwealth of Pennsylvania, that means voting for Dave McCormick for the U.S. Senate.

 You just can't make it up.

-Uh Dave McCormick, we're uh we're pulling for you today.
+Dave McCormick, we're pulling for you today.

-Hang in there and you know, hopefully uh when do you think we get results in Pennsylvania?
+And hopefully, when do you think we get results in Pennsylvania?

-You know, I think we'll our team probably will have a pretty good sense of how things are playing out by midnight.
+You know, I think our team probably will have a pretty good sense of how things are playing out by midnight.

 All right, Dave McCormick, U.S. Senate candidate in Pennsylvania.